wanywhn/cardinal/doc/inner/harmonyos/runtime-lifecycle.md

 - **ArkUI Frontend**: Manages UI state, user interactions, and lifecycle events
 - **Rust Backend**: Handles search indexing, filesystem monitoring, and core logic
-- **FFI Bridge**: Mediates communication between ArkUI and Rust using ohrs toolkit
+- **FFI Bridge**: Mediates communication between ArkUI and Rust using ohos-rs toolkit

 The lifecycle is inherently asynchronous due to the inter-process communication nature of FFI calls.